mostafazhrn/manifold_mikhail_bot/README.md

       "remote_model": "gpt-oss:120b",
 ...........
 }

+### Note: Before using the manifold bot make sure that at least one LLM model is installed on Ollama and ask it at least one question to verify it is working
+### Also it is recommended to leave the ollama GUI running when using our Bot (to avoid any runtime errors or fallbacks)

 ## If Ollama is not installed or not running, download and configure it using the steps below.